-The tutorial provides the detailed guidance on how to retrieve email in Outlook after it has been sent, explains the key factors of recall success and describes a couple of alternatives.
+The tutorial provides detailed guidance on how to recall an email in Outlook without recipient knowing, explains the key factors of recall success and describes a couple of alternatives.

-To recall a message sent in error, here are the steps to perform:
+To recall an email message sent in error, follow these steps:

-Tip.
-To be notified about the result, make sure the Tell me if recall succeeds or fails for each recipient box is selected.
+- Select the appropriate option.
+In the Recall This Message dialog box, select the Delete unread copies of this message option and click OK.
+To be notified about the result, make sure the Tell me if recall succeeds or fails for each recipient option is selected.

 Tips and notes: